Economic MPC of Markov Decision Processes: Dissipativity in Undiscounted Infinite-Horizon Optimal Control

-The use of optimization-based policies is widespread in control.
-Such policies are usually collectively referred to as Model Predictive Control (MPC) by the control community.
-MPC schemes are often used to steer and stabilize a system to a given, feasible reference input and state.
+The use of optimization-based policies is widespread in control, with the notable example of Model Predictive Control (MPC) which has gained increasing popularity in the last decades.
+In the deterministic setting, MPC schemes are often used to steer a system to a given feasible reference input and state.
 In that context, the stage cost minimized in the MPC scheme is typically convex, taking its minimum at the reference.
 Quadratic costs are the most common choice.
 This type of MPC scheme is commonly referred to as \textit{tracking MPC}.

-In a control context, the system stability in closed-loop with a policy is a crucial feature.
-In particular, an asymptotically stable policy ensures that the closed-loop system will be steered to a given steady-state reference.
-The stability of tracking MPC schemes is fairly straightforward to establish, and--under a mild controllability assumption--simply requires the MPC stage cost to be lower-bounded by a class-$\mathcal{K}_\infty$ function, with the possible addition of a terminal cost and constraint set if the MPC horizon is finite.
+In a control context, the system stability in closed loop with a policy is a crucial feature.
+In particular, an asymptotically stable policy ensures that the closed-loop system will be steered to a specific steady-state.
+The stability of tracking MPC schemes for deterministic systems is fairly straightforward to establish, and---under a mild controllability assumption---simply requires the MPC stage cost to be lower-bounded by a class-$\mathcal{K}_\infty$ function, with the possible addition of a terminal cost and constraint set in the finite-horizon setting.
 When these criteria are fulfilled, a stability argument can be easily constructed via the Lyapunov stability theory~\cite{Gruene2017,Rawlings2017}.

 Tracking MPC schemes are, however, fairly restrictive as to which stage cost can be used, and using stage costs belonging to a broader class of functions can be beneficial.
-Indeed, the recent literature on MPC argues for the use of \textit{economic} stage costs, representing directly the performance of the system with regard to the overall control goals, rather than the specific objective of steering the system to a given reference, see e.g. \cite{Gros2013e,Vasilj2018}.
-Such economic objectives often correspond to the energy or the time or the financial cost of performing a given task.
-It is commonly argued that a policy minimizing an economic stage cost is more conducive to maximizing the system performance than a tracking stage cost can be~\cite{Rawlings2009}.
+Indeed, the recent literature on MPC argues for the use of \textit{economic} stage costs, representing directly the performance of the system with regard to the overall control goals, rather than the specific objective of steering the system to a given reference, see, e.g., \cite{Gros2013e,Hult2018a,Vasilj2018}.
+Such economic objectives often correspond to the energy, the time or the financial cost of performing a given task.
+It is commonly argued that a policy minimizing an economic stage cost is more conducive to maximizing the system performance than a policy optimizing a tracking stage cost can be~\cite{Rawlings2009}.